pytorch/serve/benchmarks/automated/README.md

 ## Features of the automation:
-`Note: Use --do-not-termninate flag to keep the instances running, else, it will be terminated`.

 3. To run a test containing a specific string, use the `--run-only` flag.
 Note that the argument is 'string matched' i.e. if the test-name contains the supplied argument as a substring, the test will run.
 ```